A Beginner’s Guide to Meditation

-We’ve chosen a few different types so that you can see what resonates with you the most.
+We've chosen a few different types to see what resonates most with you.

-With this type of meditation, it can be useful to have an instructor guide you through the visualization.
-There are plenty of guided meditations on YouTube that are free, or you can buy yourself a CD.
-If you’re meditating to relieve stress, check out YouTube for a guided meditation.
+With this type of meditation, having an instructor guide you through the visualization can be helpful.
+Plenty of guided meditations on YouTube are free, or you can buy yourself a CD.
+If you're meditating to relieve stress, check YouTube for guided meditation.

 This is what is known as a moving meditation.
 You adopt a series of poses and focus your mind.
 The result is that your body and mind relax completely.
-Qi Gong is a good option for those who are trying to overcome chronic aches and pains.
+Qi Gong is a good option for overcoming chronic aches and pains.

-Being mindful is one of the easiest forms of meditation.
-You don’t have to sit down in a dark room, or try and force errant thoughts out of your mind.
+Being mindful is one of the most accessible forms of meditation.
+You don't have to sit in a dark room or try to force errant thoughts out of your mind.
 All you need to do is to concentrate on the task at hand.
-So, if you’re washing dishes, focus on every aspect.
+So, if you're washing dishes, focus on every aspect.

 Feel the soap bubbles against your skin.
 Note the feeling of the water, the warmth, and so on.
-Focus every single thought on washing the dishes, and you won’t have time to worry about anything else.
+Focus on washing the dishes, and you won't have time to worry about anything else.

-Here we’ll teach you about one of the simplest forms of meditation – a breathing meditation.
-If you have a problem with thoughts that keep intruding while you’re trying to clear your mind, you’ll want to give this a try.
+Here we'll teach you about one of the simplest forms of meditation – a breathing meditation.
+If you have a problem with thoughts that keep intruding while trying to clear your mind, you'll want to try this.

-Set aside a time where you won’t be disturbed.
+Set aside a time when you won't be disturbed.
 Make sure that you can sit in a quiet room with no distractions.
-It’s better if it’s completely quiet.
-If that’s not possible, consider putting on some calm and soothing music.
+It's better if it's tranquil.
+If that's not possible, consider putting on some calm and soothing music.

-You’ll also need to ensure that the area that you choose is at a comfortable temperature.
-Strong smells might distract you as well, so try to keep the scents in the room as neutral as possible.
+You'll also need to ensure that the area that you choose is at a comfortable temperature.
+Strong smells might distract you, so keep the scents in the room as neutral as possible.

 Now get yourself comfortable.
-You can adopt the standard meditation pose if it’s comfortable for you, which is seated, with your leg crossed and back straight.
-If you find that this is uncomfortable, sit up in a chair instead.
+You can adapt the standard meditation pose if it's comfortable for you, which is seated, with your leg crossed and back straight.
+If this is uncomfortable, sit up in a chair instead.

 We don't recommend lying down as you might fall asleep.
 Just keep your back straight and otherwise stay relaxed.

 Close your eyes and breathe in deeply to the count of four.
 Hold your breath for the count of four.
 Now release to the count of four.
-Work slowly and deliberately and focus all of your attention on your breathing.
+Work slowly and deliberately, and focus all your attention on your breathing.

-Your mind will clear automatically, and you’ll feel more relaxed.
-You can choose to continue this for the whole session, or move onto the next step.
+Your mind will clear automatically, and you'll feel more relaxed.
+You can continue this for the whole session or move on to the next step.
 As a beginner, it might be easier to stop here.
 You can choose a shorter session of five minutes to start with and increase it as you go along.

-As you progress, you’ll want to start learning to control your thoughts.
+You'll want to start learning to control your thoughts as you progress.
 You should be nicely relaxed because of the breathing exercise now.
 If thoughts start creeping back into your mind, refocus on your breathing.

-Here’s the rub – you only want to deal with one thought at a time.
-If you find that your mind is bombarding you with a lot of different items, gently pull back focus to the thought that you want to concentrate on.
-If that’s not working, then refocus on your breathing and try again later.
+Here's the rub – you only want to deal with one thought at a time.
+If you find that your mind is bombarding you with many different items, gently pull back focus to the thought you want to concentrate on.
+If that's not working, refocus on your breathing and try again later.

 Sit quietly for a moment and enjoy the calm.
-When you feel ready to, open your eyes and bring your focus back to the outside world.
-Give yourself another minute or two to enjoy the calm and then go about your day as usual.
+When you feel ready, open your eyes and bring your focus back to the outside world.
+Give yourself another minute to enjoy the calm, and then go about your day as usual.

-Meditation is not all that difficult if you’re willing to put in the time to practice.
-We’ve given you a fundamental way to start.
-See how well that works for you, but don’t be afraid to branch out and try other styles as well.
+Meditation is not all that difficult if you're willing to put in the time to practice.
+We've given you a fundamental way to start.
+See how well that works for you, but don't be afraid to branch out and try other styles.